Flood clean-up assistance and advice

 Dealing with asbestos

-Asbestos is in many houses and building, usually in the form of flat or corrugated sheets (fibro) used for walls, ceilings and roofing.
+Asbestos is in many houses and buildings, usually in the form of flat or corrugated sheets (fibro) used for walls, ceilings and roofing.

 It can also be in pipes, electrical conduit, eaves or the backing under vinyl flooring.